Jayanthi-T/Tax-Calculator/README.md

 ```
 localhost:8080/products/new
 ```
-This POST request returns the Tax and Price of the product that is newly added.
 For POST request, give the input in JSON format that includes Product Type,Quantity and Unit Price.

 ### DELETE Endpoint